 4. Of course, the conviction of K.Balachander, who moved on from domestic issues to take a much broader social issue.
 He handled so deftly and the ideology reached the masses

 1. For taking up a social issue and openly criticizing the establishment on how water resources were handled.
 If the movie were to be made now, the movie would have been definitely banned.
 I can’t imagine Balachander’s state.

-2. For creating a trend to make hard hitting movies on social issues without sugar coat the facts.
+2. For creating a trend to make hard-hitting movies on social issues without sugar-coating the facts.
 The movie also became a commercial hit.

 1. Thanneer Thanneer was so hard hitting that made politicians from DMK and ADMK (the two main parties in the state) asking for a ban on the movie.
 DMK and ADMK members clashed in the parliament to revoke the censor certification of the movie.
 Sivappu Malli and Varumayin Niram Sivappu were added to the list and accused of promoting naxalism.

 2. Komal Swaminathan’s play was staged by SV Sahasranamam’s theatre troupe in 1980.
 K.Balachander got inspired by the social message and wanted to take the movie to a wider audience.
 This particular claim has been made by G.Dhananjayan’s book.